The current version of RSQKit is a work in progress. Any content should not be considered final at this stage.

 Considerations

 • While this is not mandatory, using GitHub as your software repository can help with issuing DOIs for your software due to its integration with Zenodo.
-If you are not using GitHub, you will need to upload each software version to Zenodo manually.

 • You want to publish a software release of your code (e.g. using semantic versioning).

-• You need an account on Zenodo and you can create is using your GitHub account (effectively linking the two).
+• You need an account on Zenodo and you can create it using your GitHub account (effectively linking the two).
 If you already have a Zenodo account that is not linked to your GitHub account - you can always link them from Zenodo later.

 Solutions